-“To live is Christ” is only possible because Jesus Christ said “to die is gain.”
+“To live is Christ” is only possible for you and me because Jesus Christ said, “to die is gain.”
 His substitutionary death for us as our Suffering Servant has gained for him the love of his life.
-You and me.
+You.
+Me.
+His bride.
 And it has gained for us all that is his.
 His righteousness.
 His reward.
 His interceding grace.
 His life.

 Can you see yourself in Isaiah 53?

 You in Christ

 Read Isaiah 53:10-12 and meditate on God’s great desire for you.

 Christ in You

 How can knowing that you are Christ’s reward (portion) change how you live today?

 Click Here to listen to this playlist on Spotify!